nvim-orgmode/orgmode/DOCS.md

 ### Dot repeat
 To make all mappings dot repeatable, install [vim-repeat](https://github.com/tpope/vim-repeat) plugin.

-## Document Diagnostics
-Since tree-sitter parser is being used to parse the file, if there are some syntax errors, it can potentially fail to parse specific parts of document when needed.

 ## Tables
 Tables can be formatted via built in `formatexpr` (see `:help gq`)